 Do your delivery courier company allow an integration option to your eCommerce platform to allow for faster processing of delivery of orders?

 Prepare a social media plan – have you identified which Social Media platforms would best suit your business?
 Have you staff who will create and manage the content for these channels?
 How often do you intend to post on each channel?
 What are your goals for using social media

 Do you intend to have a mobile app for your business, where customers can purchase your products.
 Or does the eCommerce platform you are considering have a specific mobile reactive feature, which allows the full site to be made useable on a mobile device.

-Studio 116 offer responsive web design
+Studio 116 offer responsive web design as standard.

 Prepare a content management plan: